-Under normal conditions your Fire HawkTM is unloaded simply by firing it into a suitable and safe backstop.
+Under normal conditions a in-line muzzleloader is unloaded simply by firing it into a suitable and safe backstop.
 There are, however, some conditions under which the firearm cannot be fired and the charge must be pulled.

 SOME OF THE MOST COMMON CONDITIONS ARE AS FOLLOWS: